ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 {::boilerplate bcp14}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14 {{RFC2119}}.

 # RATS Architecture

 One of the goals of the RATS Architecture is to provide the building blocks - the roles defined by the RATS Architecture - to enable the composition of service-chains/hierarchies and work-flows that can create and appraise evidence about the trustworthiness of devices and services.